The annual conference is hosted jointly by PacTrans and CSET.

-The Pacific Northwest Transportation Consortium (PacTrans) is the Regional University Transportation Center (UTC) for Federal Region 10.
-PacTrans focuses on using technological advances to develop data-driven, sustainable solutions for the diverse transportation needs of the Pacific Northwest.
+PacTrans (Pacific Northwest Transportation) is the University Transportation Center (UTC) for USDOT Federal Region 10.
+The PacTrans consortium of researchers focuses on using technological advances to develop data-driven, sustainable solutions for the diverse transportation needs of the Pacific Northwest.

 Major goals and objectives of PacTrans include serving as Region 10’s research engine, applied technology showcase, workforce development base, education leader, information center, and collaboration platform.

 PacTrans is a consortium of transportation professionals and educators from universities located around the Pacific Northwest: Oregon State University (OSU), the University of Alaska, Fairbanks (UAF), University of Idaho (UI), University of Washington (UW), Washington State University (WSU), Boise State University (BSU), and Gonzaga University (GU).
 To learn more visit: http://depts.washington.edu/pactrans/

 CSET (Center for Safety Equity in Transportation) is a Tier 1 University Transportation Center (UTC) of the USDOT.